matti-manalo/THESIS/README.md

 [Custom Object Detection on Raspberry Pi AI Kit with Hailo8L](https://www.cytron.io/tutorial/raspberry-pi-ai-kit-custom-object-detection-with-h)

-I'll pick out some parts on the guide, especially the ones where I encountered problems.

 ### Gathering of samples

 We gathered microplastics from the shore of Manila Bay and Dolomite Beach.
 Others were artificially created by cutting plastic wrappers into tiny pieces.

-**Not much to say about it, but I will come back on this section soon.**
+We ensured that the microplastics gathered are only 1 mm to 5 mm since it is our scope and as stated in our official document.
+We placed these microplastics on a petridish and added water afterwards.
+Each petridish is a sample that could either have different or same number of microplastics as well as non-microplastics.

 ### Creating custom dataset

 After gathering the samples, we took hundreds of pictures of the samples using the Raspberry Pi 5 and Arducam IMX519.
 Then, we used Roboflow to create the custom dataset.
-I will thoroughly explain each step moving forward.

-Taking pictures of the samples
+In taking pictures of the samples, the following codes are used:

-Code Block Example:

 ```
-git status
+libcamera-still -t 0 --autofocus-on-capture --datetime --timelapse 1000 --width 640 --height 640
 ```

+It is an automated command that captures pictures every 5 seconds since the autofocus algorithm takes 5 seconds to correctly adjust the lens.
+The height and width of the image 640x640 due to YOLOv8 requiring an input size of 640x640.
+The file name of the picture is the date and time the picture was taken.

 Picture -> Import -> Annotate -> Export